-Computer science is recognised as having an importance on the economy and is an underpinning subject for the science and engineering fields.
-There are rapid advances in computer technology and the breadth of use of this technology, especially in the gaming and mobile industries, computer science meets these demands.
+Computer Science is recognised as having an importance in the economy and is an underpinning subject for the science and engineering fields.
+There are rapid advances in computer technology and the breadth of use of this expertise, especially in the gaming and mobile industries.
+Computer science meets these demands.

-Grade 5 or above in GCSE Mathematics and grade 5 in GCSE Computer Science if studied.
+Grade 5 or above in GCSE Maths and grade 5 or above in GCSE Computer Science if taken at GCSE.

 As an international student you must: